ShadowGuy01234/Classifi/README.md

 - **AI Model Integration**: Uses a customizable Python-based model for document classification.
 - **Scalable Backend**: Built with Node.js and Express.js.
 - **Customizable Model Retraining**: Add labeled data and retrain the classification model as needed.
+- **Feedback Integration**: Allows users to provide feedback on classifications to improve model accuracy.

 ---